 Based on the averages being thrown around online, it appears you can get anything between 25 and 25 extra BHP from just a CAI + CATBACK + TUNE.

 Once you start messing with headers etc that figure obviously increases to 35-45 additional BHP

-As seen above with simply slapping on a supercharger on a stock 3.6, there’s a gain of 200BHP
+As seen above simply slapping on a supercharger on a stock 3.6, there is a gain of 200BHP

 Add some coil packs, a ported throttle body, and a few other bits and bobs and you’ll be well and truly in the 450+BHP zone.